Attending an Unemployment Insurance Hearing

 DEPARTMENT WITNESSES AND REPORTS

-The administrative law judge may also take testimony from department staff or receive into the record a certified report from the department’s labor market database to make a decision.
+The appeal tribunal may also take testimony from department staff or receive into the record a certified report from the department’s labor market database to make a decision.
 The report describes jobs, wages and other labor market conditions that may affect your case.

 AFTER THE HEARING

-The administrative law judge decides how the law applies to the facts of your case and issues a written decision.
+The appeal tribunal decides how the law applies to the facts of your case and issues a written decision.
 A copy of the decision is mailed to the parties, usually within two weeks of the hearing.

-If a determination denying benefits is reversed, it may take two to four weeks for benefit checks to be mailed.
+If a determination denying benefits is reversed, it may take two to four weeks for benefits to be paid.

 OVERPAYMENTS